subhajit10001/ATM_SIMULATOR_SJB/README.md

-Defining the class or method for the ATM simulator functionality
+1-Defining the class or method for the ATM simulator functionality

 Creating an ATM simulator involves designing a class with methods to handle various functionalities like account balance inquiry, withdrawal, deposit, and transfer